pritom169/first-angular-app/4-directives-deep-dive/README.md

 In other words, ngModel allows to enhance the input fields.

 ngModel is also a perfect example of attribute directive which change the appearance or behavior of an element, component, or another directive.

+### 2. Structural Directive

+In modern day angular (After Angular 17), there are not many structural directives left.
+However, directives like ngFor, ngIf are called structural directive.